yurynix/mini-sled-exercise/README.md

 * You will be required to explain your implementation, make sure you understand all of your code.

 # Submitting your project
+The final result is a code that consists of a "client" (a modified jest (or jest subsystem)) and a "server" ("remote machine").

 After you've completed your tasks, and you are ready to submit it, do the following:
 * Create a **private** git repository (preferably on github.com)
 * Make sure all the code is committed and pushed